MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/index.md

 Mobile Center is mission control for mobile apps.
 Get faster release cycles, higher-quality apps, and the insights to build what users want.

-The Mobile Center SDK use a modular architecture so you can use any or all of the services below.
+The Mobile Center SDKs use a modular architecture so you can use any or all of the services below.
 To learn more about how each service works for your platform, check out the in-depth documentation.

 ## 1.1 Mobile Center Analytics